vk-cs/docs-public/docs/en/vendors-products/marketplace/concepts/about/about.md

 VK Cloud supports two types of services:

 - SaaS services — centrally installed [multi-tenant](https://habr.com/en/companies/microsoft/articles/145027/) products.
 The vendor deploys the service either on its own infrastructure, or on the infrastructure in its project in VK Cloud.
 The user is granted access to the service through a separate account (tenant).
 The service and its instances are managed on the VK Cloud side.
-- Image Based Services — a product that is deployed based on virtual machine images in the VK Cloud project.
+- Image-based services — a product that is deployed based on virtual machine images in the VK Cloud project.
 Additional infrastructure can be used to maintain the product: virtual networks, load balancers, DBaaS clusters, S3 object storage, backup.
 The service, its instances, and infrastructure are managed on the VK Cloud side.

 Each type of service is initialized in VK Cloud differently:

 <tabs>
 <tablist>
 <tab>SaaS</tab>
-<tab>Image Based</tab>
+<tab>Image-based</tab>
 </tablist>
 <tabpanel>